 - She's not demanding time, and she's not telling the alumnus to do anything.
 She is expressing a hope that they can speak with one another.

 - She is indicating an interest in learning about Mr. Smith and his work.
-Expressing interest in others is a courtesy, and most people are willing to talk about their work.
+Expressing interest in others is a courtesy, and most people are willing and happy to talk about their work.

 - She provides enough information about herself for the recipient to know her basic interests; she keeps the information brief.